Phantom: Training Robots Without Robots Using Only Human Videos: Limitations

 \subsection{Evaluating the Need for High-quality In-painting}

 At train time, our preferred Hand Inpaint method relies on inpainting to remove the human arm from the human video and replace it with a realistic background.
-We test how important this inpainting is by comparing three variations (see Fig. \ref{fig:inpaint_quality}) on the sweeping task in the unseen Indoor Lounge scene:
+We test how important this inpainting is by comparing three variations (see Fig. \ref{fig:inpaint_quality}) on the sweeping task in the unseen Indoor Lounge scene: (1) High-quality inpainting (E2FGVI \cite{liCvpr22vInpainting}): A state-of-the-art video inpainting method, (2) Low-quality inpainting (OpenCV inpaint): The OpenCV inpainting function removes the arm but leaves visible artifacts, (3) No-inpainting (Mask Only): The human arm is simply masked out during training.
+Unlike Hand Mask, no hand mask is overlaid at test time.